Tuning magnetic exchange interactions in 2D magnets: the case of CrGeX$_3$ (X = Se, Te) and Janus Cr$_2$Ge$_2$(Se,Te)$_3$ monolayers: Results

-Next we computed the exchange parameters for these compounds up to the fourth nearest neighbor, and summarized our results in Table \ref{table_alldata}.
+Next, we calculated the exchange parameters for these compounds, and in Table \ref{table_alldata}, we present the most relevant values up to the fifth nearest neighbors.
 The interactions are given in the local frame of reference shown in Fig. \ref{bondDM}(a), while the corresponding pairs of atoms $ij$ are labeled as depicted in Fig. \ref{Structure}(b).
 The negative value of $J^{H}_{c1}$ indicates that the interaction between first neighbors is FM, which agrees well with experimental results for CGT \cite{Huang2017} and other theoretical results \cite{Chen2022,CGST}.
 The uniaxial on-site anisotropy energy, $K^{xx}_c-K^{zz}_c$, is approximately $\sim$ 15 times larger in CGT than in CGS and 3 times larger than in CGST.
 This highlights the effect of SOC interaction in heavy atoms such as Te compared to the lighter atoms like Se.
 On-site anisotropy values for these materials show a preference of in-plane magnetization.
 However, the two-site exchange anisotropy $J_{cj}^{xx}-J_{cj}^{zz}$ and $J_{cj}^{yy}-J_{cj}^{zz}$, also contributes to the total MAE, especially at first neighbors ($j=1$).
+This can be attributed to the exponential decay of the exchange interactions due to the semiconducting behavior of the materials.
 We find that it is this type of magnetic anisotropy that leads to out-of-plane magnetization in CGT and CGST.

 The only off-diagonal component of the symmetric exchange tensor that doesn't vanish by symmetry is $S_{c1}^{x}$, but its value is very small as compared to the isotropic interactions, with no relevant differences among the three structures.
 Conversely, DM vectors at first nearest neighbors appear only for the Janus CGST compound due to the breaking of inversion symmetry.
 Of particular interest is the DM vector component $D_{c1}^{y}$ for CGST, with a value that is approximately $\sim 16\%$ of the isotropic exchange $J^{H}_{c1}$ and agrees well with {\sc vasp} supercell calculations \cite{CGST}.
 Remarkably, this component could induce the formation of radial vortex magnetic patterns in CGST as shown in Fig. \ref{bondDM}(c).\\